How to get from Bangkok to Kanchanaburi by train

 Note that an Excursion train (weekends and public holidays only) does depart from Hualamphong.

-After leaving Bangkok city centre, the trains join the Southern Line before branching off to the Nam Tok Line.
-After travelling approximately 140km, trains reach Kanchanaburi Station.
-At this point, most tourists stay on the train for a few more minutes and continue to River Kwai Bridge Station, which is just before the bridge itself.
+After leaving Bangkok city centre, the trains join the Southern Line before branching off to the Nam Tok Line at Nong Pladuk Junction.
+After travelling approximately 120km, trains reach Kanchanaburi Station.
+At this point, many tourists stay on the train for a few more minutes and continue to Saphan Kwae Yai (River Kwai Bridge) station, which is just before the bridge itself.

-From here, the train continues for another two hours onto Nam Tok.
-This section of the route is stunning, passing over a viaduct and through the Thai countryside.
+From here, the train continues for another two hours to the end of the line at Nam Tok.
+This section of the route is stunning, passing over a famous wooden viaduct at Thamkrasae and then continuing through the countryside for another hour.

 Timetables